Shift's aim is to promote the bicycle with its many benefits to health, community, reduction in traffic, and hearty good biking fun.

 Breakfast on the Bridges

-The last Friday of every month Shift volunteers serve breakfast to bicyclists on the Steel and Hawthorne bridges.
+The last Friday of every month Shift volunteers serve breakfast to bicyclists on the Steel, Hawthorne, and Tillikum bridges.
 Many bike commuters have come to look forward to hot coffee and delicious pastries on their way to work once a month - and you can't beat the view!
 Note, we generally arrive on the bridges around 7:00 a.m. and stay till 9:00.

 Join us for this fun, community-building event.
 Stop by on your way to work, school, shopping, or where-ever you and your bike are going.